Letter to home seller from buyer: What to include

 5. Sign off with gratitude

-This last section is the end of your letter, so you should end it on a sincere, appreciative note.
+You should end your letter on a sincere, appreciative note.
 Thank the seller for taking the time to read your message and consider your offer.
 A little kindness goes a long way, especially in a competitive market.

 Keep your tone warm but respectful.
-You don’t need to overdo the compliments, just express genuine appreciation for the opportunity to make an offer on a home that clearly means a lot to both of you.
+Express genuine appreciation for the opportunity to make an offer on a home that clearly means a lot to you.

 Example of a home buyer letter to the seller